-C oy Barefoot is an award-winning and best-selling author, radio personality, historian, popular teacher and speaker, and Ironman triathlete.
+C oy Barefoot is an award-winning and best-selling author, media personality, and engaging historian and teacher, and a much sought-after speaker.

 Coy’s books include Thomas Jefferson on Leadership: Executive Lessons from his Life and Letters and The Corner: A History of Student Life at the University of Virginia, which won the 2003 Nalle Prize for Outstanding History.
 He has written and reported for magazines and newspapers around the country as well as a long list of online publications.
 Visit the books and articles page to learn more and to read excerpts from Coy’s published work.

-He is a graduate of the College of William and Mary in Williamsburg, Virginia where he studied Anthropology, Archaeology, and Classics (Latin).
+Coy is a graduate of the College of William and Mary in Williamsburg, Virginia where he studied Anthropology, Archaeology, and Latin.
 He did his graduate work at the University of Virginia in Charlottesville where he earned his Master’s Degree studying Media Anthropology.
-His thesis focused on the cultural implications of “world television” and the 24-hour news cycle pioneered by Ted Turner’s Cable News Network.
+His thesis focused on the implications of a 24-hour news cycle pioneered by Ted Turner’s Cable News Network.

 Coy consults with businesses and non-profits to improve their message development and uses of all variety of media.
 He also conducts leadership training and workshops for corporations, non-profits, and the U.S. Government.

 An avid runner, bicyclist and swimmer, Coy completed his first full Ironman Triathlon in August 2012.

 Coy is currently wrapping up work on his first novel, Aeneas, an adaption of Virgil’s classic Roman epic, The Aeneid.
 Coy is a native of Atlanta, Georgia, grew up in Virginia, and lives in Charlottesville.
 He is the proud father of boy/girl twins, Whitman and Schuyler.